marekborowiec/teaching/python2.md

 >>> colors
 ['black', 'yellow', 'red']
 ```
+Try to make your own dictionary and play around with accessing its values by key and printing them all at once.

 ## Loops and flow control
 Flow control is a collective name for all the ways we can make our program do things differently, depending on a condition.
 Loops are used to execute a piece of code over and over on some objects, such as items in a list.
 These concepts are common to virtually every programming language, and all you need to know to use them outside of Python is the syntax specific to the language.